 UK shoppers do not seem to care much about cryptocurrency and e-wallet payment options.
 In fact, the report clearly indicates they want to pay using credit and debit cards and avoid experimenting with other, less traditional methods.

 One of the things that came as a surprise is that Brits prefer using debit cards over credit.
 In fact, over 51% of the interviewed shoppers said they would not shop with a retailer if they didn’t accept debit cards.
-Compared to 33% on the international level, this is a very high and telling number.
+Compared to 33% on the international level, this is a very high number.

 As for cryptocurrencies, only 13% (compared with 29% internationally) of the interviewed shoppers said they would not shop with a vendor that did not accept crypto, indicating that “unconventional” payment methods don’t bear too much significance for UK shoppers.